-Contributions to it have been made by a number of companies and organizations; all Android code and contributors are publicly available for review on android.googlesource.com.
+As part of the Android security model, Android uses Security-Enhanced Linux (SELinux) to enforce mandatory access control (MAC) over all processes, even processes running with root/superuser privileges (Linux capabilities).
+Many companies and organizations have contributed to Android's SELinux implementation.
 With SELinux, Android can better protect and confine system services, control access to application data and system logs, reduce the effects of malicious software, and protect users from potential flaws in code on mobile devices.

 Android includes SELinux in enforcing mode and a corresponding security

 actions are prevented and all attempted violations are logged by the kernel to

 SELinux also supports a per-domain permissive mode in which specific domains (processes) can be made permissive while placing the rest of the system in global enforcing mode.
 A domain is simply a label identifying a process or set of processes in the security policy, where all processes labeled with the same domain are treated identically by the security policy.
-Per-domain permissive mode enables incremental application of SELinux to an ever-increasing portion of the system.
-Per-domain permissive mode also enables policy development for new services while keeping the rest of the system enforcing.
+Per-domain permissive mode enables incremental application of SELinux to an ever-increasing portion of the system and policy development for new services (while keeping the rest of the system enforcing).

 zygote) to everything (more than 60 domains).
 Specifically: